nextgis/docs_ngweb/source/layers.rst

    WFS service tab of Create resource dialog

-For each layer you can set a limit for the number of features transfered at once.
+For each layer you can set a limit for the number of features returned from the vector layer.
 By default the value is 1000.
-If this parameter is empty the limit will be disabled and all features will be trasfered to the client.
-This could result in high server load and significant timeouts if volume of transfered data is very high.
+If this parameter is set to empty, the limit will be disabled and all features will be returned to the client.
+This may result in high server load and significant timeouts in case of large data volume.

 After a resource is created you need to open it in administrator interface one more time.
 You will see a message with WFS service URL which you can use in other software, for example :program:`NextGIS QGIS`.

 You can set access permissions for WFS service if needed.
 See section :ref:`ngw_access_rights`.

 .. _ngw_resources_group:

-Creation of a resource group
+Creation of a Resource group
 ----------------------------

 Resources can be arranged in groups.
-For example, you can have special groups for base layers, satellite images and special data.
+For example, you can have special groups for base layers, satellite images and topical data.

 Groups help organize the layers in the Control panel and make it easier to manage access permissions.